nodered/VectraSelect/README.md

-# VectraSelect
+# TextSelector Library

-A lightweight library for interactive text selection, specifically designed for AI chatbot interaction.
+A lightweight library for implementing interactive text selection with floating menus.

 ## Features
 - Sentence-level and word-level selection